Henry Brougham, 1st Baron Brougham and Vaux: Later life

 Brougham was elected Rector of Marischal College for 1838.
 He also edited, in collaboration with Sir Charles Bell, William Paley's Natural Theology and published a work on political philosophy and in 1838 he published an edition of his speeches in four volumes.
 The last of his works was his posthumous Autobiography.

+In 1854, Brougham was appointed to the Royal Commission for Consolidating the Statute Law, a royal commission to consolidate existing statutes and enactments of English law.

 In 1857 he was one of the founders of the National Association for the Promotion of Social Science and was its president at some congresses.

 In 1860, Brougham was given by Queen Victoria a second peerage as Baron Brougham and Vaux, of Brougham in the County of Westmorland and of Highhead Castle in the County of Cumberland, with remainder to his youngest brother William Brougham (died 1886).
 The patent stated that the second peerage was in honour of the great services he had rendered, especially in promoting the abolition of slavery.